matatk/agrip/ldl/tutorial.md

 The test release is focused on describing the spaces and making simple deathmatch maps.
 It does the following.

-* Allows you to describe rooms—their size and style (which causes texturing and lighting to be automatically applied so that sighted people can play your maps too).
+* Allows you to describe rooms&mdash;their size and style (which causes texturing and lighting to be automatically applied so that sighted people can play your maps too).

-* Allows you to specify how rooms are connected (directly) to each other—i.e. you can specify that a given room is positioned north of another room and that there should be a door between them and both rooms will be positioned correctly—including at the right height—and the door—and any required stairs or an elevation platform—inserted.
+* Allows you to specify how rooms are connected (directly) to each other&mdash;i.e. you can specify that a given room is positioned north of another room and that there should be a door between them and both rooms will be positioned correctly&mdash;including at the right height&mdash;and the door&mdash;and any required stairs or an elevation platform&mdash;inserted.

 * Placement of items within rooms (such as player start points and weapons) on a compass directions system (this is planned to be expanded into percentage-based coordinates in the future).

-It does have some limitations, though…
+It does have some limitations, though&hellip;

 * It doesn't support non-rectangular rooms (sorry, my geometry sucks; but you can still make a lot of different overall shapes of interconnected spaces, even with this limitation).

-* It can't make connections between rooms that are not next to each other—that is to say you need to specify the corridors that connect between rooms (as rooms themselves, which they are—they’re usually just longer and thinner).
+* It can't make connections between rooms that are not next to each other&mdash;that is to say you need to specify the corridors that connect between rooms (as rooms themselves, which they are&mdash;they’re usually just longer and thinner).

-* It doesn't support: rooms containing water/slime/lava; switches/buttons and doors that require keys—though all of these could be added rather easily.
+* It doesn't support: rooms containing water/slime/lava; switches/buttons and doors that require keys&mdash;though all of these could be added rather easily.

 ### Possible and blue sky features

-Here are some features that would be fairly possible given the current foundations…
+Here are some features that would be fairly possible given the current foundations&hellip;

-* Higher-level descriptions—giving you the ability to say roughly where some rooms are in 3D space and the programs working out the best way to link them (i.e. with corridors, stairs or lifts).
+* Higher-level descriptions&mdash;giving you the ability to say roughly where some rooms are in 3D space and the programs working out the best way to link them (i.e. with corridors, stairs or lifts).

 * Providing a natural language-like interface.
 Currently the description is written in a type of XML file, but it would be easy to use something similar but lighter, like JSON, and quite do-able to expand to more natural language, and to provide level-editing programs based on the format.

 * Providing a level editor application to make writing the descriptions and make error-checking easier.

 Some limitations of the system that may be addressed in future include the inability of it to cope with angled/slanted brushes.
-This isn't so much of a limitation at the moment as we can use stairs and so on—and are not aware of the best way to present such complex structures.
+This isn't so much of a limitation at the moment as we can use stairs and so on&mdash;and are not aware of the best way to present such complex structures.
 Once we've done more research into how to navigate such maps and how to represent them in LDL this may be an area of improvement.

-For now, however, there's a great deal you *can* do—as we hope the tutorial below will show.
+For now, however, there's a great deal you *can* do&mdash;as we hope the tutorial below will show.

 ### Running LDL

-LDL comes as part of *AudioQuake*—you can access it via the launcher's "Map" tab.
+LDL comes as part of *AudioQuake*&mdash;you can access it via the launcher's "Map" tab.
 There you can open a map file you're working on (or one of the tutorial examples that match the tutorial steps below) and build and play it.

 If you clone the AGRIP code repo from GitHub, you can also use the LDL command-line tools.
 Info on how to do that is provided in the READMEs and in the help for the LDL program itself.